SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 JavaScript class instances have two types of properties.

-One of them is **data properties** which, as the name implies, is used to store information.
+The first type is **data properties**, which, as the name implies, is used to store information.

 They are simply the **variables** that belong to an object.